-If you’re an art teacher or artist passionate about inspiring others, an online Master of Education (MEd) in Art Education can help advance your career without putting it on hold.
+If you’re an art teacher or artist passionate about inspiring others, an online Master of Education (MEd) in Art Education can help you advance your career without putting it on hold.
 These flexible programs are designed for working educators and are often more affordable than traditional options.
-In this OMD guide, you’ll explore top online programs and learn how a master’s in art education can elevate your skills and empower the next generation of creative learners.
+Explore top online programs and learn how a master’s in art education can elevate your skills and empower the next generation of creative learners.

 - Inside Real Programs